sylmarien/openstack-install-notes/Controller.md

 The network configuration for this node is the following:

-- em1 : physical interface connect to the network
+- em1: prod network (physical interface)
+- em2: data network (physical interface)
 - br0: virtual interface (bridge) used to connect all the VMs to em1
+- br1: virtual interface (brigde) used to connect all the VMs to em2

 **Configure networking**